-The recipient agrees to comply with the terms and conditions in the 2016 TRGP Award Owner's Manual; COPS Office statute (42 U.S.C. §.
+The recipient agrees to comply with the terms and conditions in the applicable 2017 COPS Office Program Award Owner's Manual; COPS Office statute (42 U.S.C. §.
 3796dd, et seq.); the requirements of 2 C.F.R.
 Part 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101; 48 C.F.R.
-Part 31 (FAR Part 31) as applicable (Contract Cost Principles and Procedures); representations made in the TRGP Hiring award application; and all other applicable program requirements, laws, orders, regulations, or circulars.
+Part 31 (FAR Part 31) as applicable (Contract Cost Principles and Procedures); the Cooperative Agreement as applicable; representations made in the application; and all other applicable program requirements, laws, orders, regulations, or circulars.